hoangphung123/surfs_up/README.md

 ![Pic 5](https://github.com/Baylex/surfs_up/blob/main/Resources/june_temp_prcp_graph.PNG)
 ![Pic 6](https://github.com/Baylex/surfs_up/blob/main/Resources/dec_temp_prcp_graph.PNG)

-3. As an addinonal query, the June and December months were filtered from the date.
-The temperatrue and precipation data was then graphed as a scatterplot with a trendline.
-Reading the slopes of the trendline equations, June (slope = -.037) has a steeper slope than December (slope = -.019), which means as the temperature increases, the precipation decreases more sharply in June than in December.
+3. As an additional query, the June and December months were filtered from the date.
+The temperature and precipitation data was then graphed as a scatterplot with a trendline.
+Reading the slopes of the trendline equations, June (slope = -.037) has a slightly steeper slope than December (slope = -.019), which means as the temperature increases, the precipitation decreases slightly more in June than in December.
+However, the difference is nominal.

 ## Summary:

-There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.
-(5 pt)
+The investor's main concern was getting rained out too frequently.
+Comparing the June and December weather patterns, the temperatures and precipitation means are reasonably close.
+The temperature data is not strongly skewed for either month.
+The ratio of the temperatures to the precipitation for the two months is also reasonably similar.
+The data supports opening a Surf and Ice Cream shop year-round.